heavyk/shake-sphere/loves-labour-s-lost-(his-mind).md

 ### 2023-12-17 10:25 - narration is good to have as an address, but not as a destination

 destination is never found, but it's always more of who I am.
+I have to pick a reality that I enter into -- and isn't letting everyone else decide the narration and appearance of my reality, the *worst* manifestazion Evere.
+I personally consider it the worst. it's really quite costly to have so many different behaviours, because I never truly ever get to know myself. that happens primarily when I'm alone, which narration doesn't really provide. the character may be alone, but there's always the reader, too.
+Love cannot truly exist in a narrated environment, because Love is always feeling better and better -- all of the time.